Purdue-CSUSB/CS-190-F2016/labs/lab3/README.md

     dirinfo

+If it doesn't work, it may be because ~/bin isn't in your path variable.
+Run the command

+    export PATH=~/bin:$PATH

+to add it to your path.
+This will esentially look for the executable command in your personal executables first and then look in other directories that are in your path variable.

 ## Part 3 - Upgrade Your Shell (optional but we recommend you try it) ##

 This is the section that makes the terminal more personalized and usable.